benwig/gameBuilder/author-cheatsheet.md

 - **getItem**: *string* - id of an item to be added to the player's inventory.
 Multiple items can be added, if separated by a space (e.g. "sword shield").
 - **energy**: *integer* - the amount of energy to be added/deducted from stats (can be positive or negative).
 - **enthusiasm**: *integer* - the amount of enthusiasm to be added/deducted from stats (can be positive or negative).
-- **time**: *integer* - the number of minutes by which game time should move forwards.
-Will be modified up/down by as much as 50% depending on player stats (i.e. speed, enthusiasm).
 - **money**: *integer* - the amount of money to be added/deducted from the user's wallet (can be positive or negative).